sinch/ios-conferencecalling-so/readme.md

 ```

 ## Invite friends
 As you probably know, iOS have this wonderful share functionality for apps like the one we're creating right now.
-Users can super easy be a part of the menu and share the app to any social network that is available on their phone.
+Users can super easy be a part of the menu and share the app to any social network that's available on their phone.
 Read more about the UIActivityViewController [here](http://www.codingexplorer.com/add-sharing-to-your-app-via-uiactivityviewcontroller/).

 ```objectivec
 -(void)inviteFriends{